Extreme cold snap shuts down central U.S. Texas is ground zero

 Kansas City reported a wind chill of minus-32 degrees, the most frigid measured there since 1989.

 Dallas hit 5 degrees on Monday morning, its coldest reading since 1989.
 Likewise, Oklahoma City could drop to minus-7 Tuesday morning, also its coldest since 1989.
+In Dallas the average high on Feb.
+14 is about 58 degrees, the average low 42 degrees.

 The dynamic system was so extreme that it was the first time some meteorologists had predicted ocean-effect snow over bays of the Gulf of Mexico.
 “Of course, [I] don’t have experience forecasting such things,” wrote one Weather Service meteorologist in an online forecast discussion.
 “Some thundersleet/[snow] mixed in for fun — even at the beaches.”